-The Merriwa Festival of the Fleeces has been a major Upper Hunter event since its creation in 1990 and this year it is celebrating 30 years!
-For 30 years, the Festival of the Fleeces has proudly celebrated the rich history of agriculture and sheep farming in Merriwa.
+The Merriwa Festival of the FLEECES has been a major Upper Hunter event since its creation in 1990 and this year it is celebrating 30 years of festivals (COVID aside)!
+For 30 years, the Festival of the FLEECES has proudly celebrated the rich history of agriculture and sheep farming in Merriwa.
 We encourage you to come along and see how sheep and their fleece have shaped the community.

-Each year this event generates much needed funds for Westpac Rescue Helicopter, Merriwa and District Volunteer Rescue Squads.
-The Festival is an event that the whole community can become involved in and enjoy.
+Each year this event generates much needed funds for Westpac Rescue Helicopter and the Merriwa and District Volunteer Rescue Squads.
+The festival is an event that the whole community can become involved in and enjoy.

-The Merriwa Festival of the Fleeces is a Not for Profit organisation run by community volunteers and supported by Upper Hunter Shire Council.
+The Merriwa Festival of the FLEECES is a not for profit event run by community volunteers and supported by the Upper Hunter Shire Council.